A GUIDE TO AFRICA

 (buck-ee)

 A bakkie is South African slang for a pick-up truck.
-Arguably one of South Africa’s favourite vehicles, it’s difficult to drive a few miles / meters without spotting one.
-There is a high chance you’ll see way too many people sitting on the back of the bakkie – don’t be alarmed, it’s normal.
+Arguably one of South Africa’s favourite vehicles, it’s difficult to drive a few miles/meters without spotting one.
+There is a real chance that you’ll see way too many people sitting on the back of bakkies – this is normal.

 Sjoe